Understand and write basic SQL queries including SELECT, WHERE, AND, OR, ORDER BY

 What is a Database?

 A database is an organized collection of data, typically stored and accessed electronically.
-Databases allow for efficient storage, retrieval, and management of information.
+Databases are used to store information in a structured way, allowing for efficient retrieval and manipulation.

 Relational Databases